River Water Protection Filter | Filtra-Systems

 The Sam Livingston Fish Hatchery raises approximately 3 million fish per year and discharges 4700 gallons per day of plant wastewater, which contains fish waste, fish food, and other suspended solids into the Bow River.

-The Filtra-Systems STiR filter underwent a 3-week evaluation to determine if a production scale unit can reduce the daily Total Suspend Solids (TSS) load below the present limit of 22 kg/day.
+The Filtra-Systems STiR filter underwent a 3-week evaluation to determine if a production scale aquaculture filter unit can reduce the daily Total Suspend Solids (TSS) load below the present limit of 22 kg/day.
 A single STiR filter was able to reduce daily TSS in the waste stream by a factor of 10.
 This meets the waste discharge requirements of the hatchery, and also protects the river from pollution.
 With this river water filter the Bow River is now protected during all four seasons, as well as during extreme weather.

 The Filtra-Systems STiR filter employs a dynamic backwashing method (self cleaning, minimized waste volume), which is achieved through its proprietary regeneration assembly.
 This allows it to provide extremely clean water, a main reason for implementation.